-Update: this feature is now called Boards but functions the same way–check out “Sharing Honeycomb queries is even better with Boards”
+Update: this feature is now called Boards but functions the same way–check out “Sharing Honeycomb queries is even better with Boards” for the details

 Here at the Hive, we’ve been hard at work on a better way for folks to collaborate while debugging their services.
 We’re on a mission to help teams to not just move faster with better data, and a lot of that manifests by making shared knowledge accessible, like: